 We so often think that putting our phone away only applies when we’re speaking to someone in person.
-Truth is, though, regardless of the medium you’re using, putting your phone away is always going to help you listen better.
+But the truth is, regardless of the medium you’re using, putting your phone away to listen to the other person is always going to help you listen better.

-Good communication always starts with actively listening, and you can’t do this when you’re glued to your phone.
+Good communication always starts with active listening, and you can’t do this when you’re glued to your phone.

 5. Be Respectful

-Not everyone has the same opinions, so it’s easy to get aggravated when talking with someone.
-However, regardless of the other person’s viewpoint or tone of voice, it’s essential that you always maintain your cool and be respectful.
+Not everyone has the same opinions, so it’s easy to get aggravated when talking with someone who disagrees with you.
+However, regardless of the other person’s viewpoint or tone of voice, you should always maintain your cool and be respectful.

 6. Listen Actively

-Listening actively means you’re not only processing what the person is saying but that you’re simultaneously jotting down notes in your head on how you’re going to respond.
-It also means that various times throughout the conversation that you’re nodding and acknowledging what the other person is saying.
+Listening actively means you’re not only processing what the person is saying, but that you’re simultaneously jotting down notes in your head on how you’re going to respond.
+It also means that various times throughout the conversation you’re nodding and acknowledging what the other person is saying.

 Great ways to show you’re actively listening: